-Other Expenses
+Other (Expenses) / Income

-We had other expenses of \$0.1 million for each of the fiscal years ended February 28, 2009 and 2010.
-Our other expenses in fiscal year 2010 were primarily attributable to our charity donations to promote public education in rural areas.
-Our other expenses in fiscal year 2009 were primarily attributable to our charity donations to Sichuan earthquake relief funds.
+We had immaterial other income (expense) for the fiscal year ended February 28, 2011, compared to other expense of \$0.1 million for the fiscal year ended February 28, 2010.
+Our other expenses in fiscal year 2010 were primarily attributable to our charitable donations to promote public education in rural areas.